 In the years that followed, San continued to work with COERR, dealing primarily with the training and education of Buddhist Monks.
 He arranged and led several conferences in each of the 9 Districts of the Takeo province in which 344 monks participated.
 At least one representative, from each of the 226 Buddhist Wats of Takeo attended.
 While no one can measure what effect this has had on the spread of AIDS in that area, one thing is certain.
-The people and especially the Buddhist Monks, of Takeo, are far more aware of and open to dealing with the situation now facing Cambodia, than are other Provinces, where this form of education was not available.
+The people and especially the Buddhist Monks, of Takeo, were far more aware of and open to dealing with the situation than were other Provinces, where this form of education was not available.

 As a result of the close working relationship COERR had developed with the Buddhist Wats of Takeo, it was decided in 1999, at the close of a seminar, that it was time to do something that would directly impact the growing AIDS problem.

-In the beginning of 2000, Wayne Matthysse, a medic who also worked with COERR, assisted San with some home visits to 3 families with AIDS, living in close proximity to the project.
-Within a few months that number had increased to 10 families.
-By the beginning of 2001 that number had risen to 40 families and at the end of 2002 the number had jumped to over 250 families.
-In time, the number of families that came to Partners in Compassion / Cambodia was more then 1500.
+At the beginning of 2000, Wayne Matthysse, a medic who also worked with COERR, assisted San with some home visits to 3 families with AIDS, living in close proximity to the project.
+Within a few months, that number had increased to 10 families and by the beginning of 2001, the number had risen to 40 families.
+By the end of 2002, the number had jumped to over 250 families and in time, the number of families that came through the program grew to more than 1500 families.

-In 2001 Vandin San and Wayne Matthysse formed the local non-governmental-organization called PARTNERS in COMPASSION and they took over the management of the Wat Opot Project from COERR.
-What had started off as a health clinic soon developed into a twenty-four hour Family Health and Care Center.
-Many of our members have been hospitalized with us, most returning to their homes while others stayed with us until their death.
+In 2001 Vandin San and Wayne Matthysse formed the local non-governmental organization called PARTNERS in COMPASSION-Cambodia and they took over the management of the Wat Opot Project from COERR.
+What had started off as a health clinic, soon developed into a twenty-four-hour Family Health and Care Center.
+Many of our clients were hospitalized with us, most returning to their homes while others stayed with us until their death.
 Over 500 of our members have died since 2001, many were in our care at the time of death.
-A crematorium has been built on the Wat and services are provided free of charge to our members.
+A crematorium was been built on the Wat and services were provided free of charge.

-In August of 2003 a new relationship with MEDICINS SANS FRONTIERS completely changed the direction of our program when they offered to put all of our patients on Anti-Retro-Viral Therapy.
-From care of our dying members we were suddenly challenged to look at them in a whole different way.
-Now they need to have our help in rebuilding their lives and their children need education.
-Partners in Compassion / Cambodia is dedicated to finding new and creative programs that will provide challenging alternatives for them to choose from as they begin to restructure their lives.
+In August of 2003, a new relationship with MEDICINS SANS FRONTIERS completely changed the direction of our program when they offered to put all of our patients on Anti-Retro-Viral Therapy.
+From caring for our dying members, we were suddenly challenged to look at them in a whole different way.
+They were no longer dying and needed help in rebuilding their lives and the lives of their children who needed education.
+Partners in Compassion-Cambodia had to find new and creative programs that would provide challenging alternatives for them to choose from as they begin to restructure their lives.

-In November of 2006 the last of our seriously ill patients died and it was decided that because there was a new hospital unit built in Takeo specifically for AIDS patients, the need for us to continue providing hospice care was over.
-We are now converting the Wat Opot Project into a Working Community for children and adults who have been affected by HIV/AIDS.
-Our emphasis is now on providing education, skills training, and community development, for ourselves and the greater community around us.
-Please contact us if you would like to have more specific information about what we are doing or, should you be interested in volunteering some time in helping us, what you can do to help us make this World a little better place to live in.
+In November of 2006, the last of our seriously ill patients died and it was decided that because there was a new hospital unit being built in the town of Takeo, specifically for AIDS patients, the need for us to continue providing hospice care was over… and so we began converting the Wat Opot Project into a Working Community for Vulnerable children and adults.